Pregnancy and New Motherhood in Prison

 203 x 127 mmImprint

-Based on the lived realities of mothers speaking in and after prison, it passionately argues the case for minimising harm.
-Featuring recommendations for improving practice, the book is key reading for criminology and midwifery students and researchers as well as policy makers and practitioners.
+Based on lived realities, it passionately argues the case for enhancing the experiences of pregnant and new mothers involved with the criminal justice system.
+Aiming to catalyse policy and practice, the book is key reading for criminology and midwifery students and researchers as well as policy makers and practitioners.